Tax benefits for College Savings Iowa 529 Plan

 Your state's plan may offer additional tax benefits

 If you are a resident or taxpayer of another state, you should consider whether that state offers a 529 plan with tax advantages or benefits that are not available through College Savings Iowa.
+Other state benefits may include financial aid, scholarship funds, and protection from creditors.
 Be sure to weigh all the pros and cons of a particular plan before you enroll.

-There is a penalty for rolling over your assets to another state's 529 plan
+There is a recapture for rolling over your assets to another state's 529 plan

 If you are an Iowa state taxpayer, a rollover of assets from your College Savings Iowa 529 account to a qualified 529 plan in another state is subject to the recapture of all previous Iowa state income tax deductions made during the life of the account.